Skip to content

 js

-import {UserConfig} from 'rocketh';
+import type {UserConfig} from 'rocketh/types';

 export const config = {